-Abra joined CLPHA in 2014 where she created and manages the Housing Is Initiative, an effort aimed at better aligning housing with other systems like education and health to improve life outcomes for low-income children.
+Abra joined CLPHA in 2014 where she created and manages the Housing Is Initiative, an effort aimed at better aligning housing with other systems like education and health to improve life outcomes for low-income individuals and families.
 Abra previously analyzed and advocated for housing, education, place-based, early childhood, and dual-generation initiatives with the Center for the Study of Social Policy and Illinois Rep. Barbara Flynn Currie's office.
 She also worked as a practitioner with low-income and homeless individuals in Washington, D.C. and Chicago, focusing on workforce development.
 Abra holds a Master of Public Policy from the Harris School of Public Policy and a Master’s in Social Work from the School of Social Service Administration, both at the University of Chicago, as well as a Bachelor of Arts in sociology and women and gender studies from Brandeis University.

 Nicole joined CLPHA as a Research & Policy Analyst in September 2015 and now works as the Moving to Work (MTW) Program Manager.
 As MTW Program Manager, Nicole leads research, policy analysis, and advocacy for the MTW program on behalf of the current 39 MTW public housing agencies.
 Prior to joining CLPHA, Nicole worked at the National Housing Trust engaging in analysis and public policy advocacy around the Low-Income Housing Tax Credit and other place-based affordable housing programs, as a management assistant in the Office of Congressional and Intergovernmental Relations at HUD, and as a legislative intern in Congress.
 She also has a background in social services, helping to manage a volunteer peer support program for individuals in long-term recovery at Baltimore Substance Abuse Systems, Inc. and serving as a Residential Counselor for at-risk youth.
 Nicole earned a Master’s degree in Philosophy and Social Policy from George Washington University and a Bachelor of Science in Psychology from Pennsylvania State University.

 Kirsten joined CLPHA in January 2016.
 She has an MA in art history from George Washington University and a BA in English and art history from the University of Alabama.